unicef/publicgoods-toolkit/community.md

 differentiation, informal debt relations, and all the other aspects of human communities -- it is not a community that runs on altruism.
 Even mission-driven participation is best understood as value-seeking (but not value-capturing) in open communities.

-Thus, understanding how to work with and participate in an open source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations of the people who make up the project.
+Understanding how to work with, participate in, and foster a successful open source project is not just a matter of understanding the software at a technical level; it also requires understanding the motivations of the people and organizations who do make up the project.

+**KEY RECOMMENDATION**:Creating a [simple ecosystem map](https://blog.opentechstrategies.com/2019/06/ecosystem-mapping/), ideally as part of a group exercise with others involved in your DPG, is helpful to understanding who is in your ecosystem, how they relate to each other, and their motivations.
+With this shared understanding, you can think about what various changes might mean for your DPG and its goals: what if these motivations change over time in a certain way?
+What if you invested in developing a particular stakeholder group?

 ## Project Archetypes